Keauhou Place

 No analysis available

-Strong evidence that Keauhou Place provides guard/security service: historical MLS checkbox data had 16/20 listings with SECGUA, and at least a dozen current remarks explicitly reference security (phrases include "24-hour security", "24/7 security", "staffed management & security", and "on-site resident manager").
-Mentions appear across multiple agents/listings and consistently describe continuous security or staffed on-site security, supporting a high-confidence true value.
+Strong evidence that Keauhou Place provides security/guard service: historical MLS amenities had 16/20 listings with SECGUA, and current listing remarks across numerous units explicitly mention security (phrases include '24-hour security', '24/7 security', 'staffed management & security', and 'onsite resident manager').
+The consistency across multiple agents/listings indicates this is a building-level amenity rather than a copy-paste error.

 No analysis available